Xiaomi Mi 9 SE full review

 Both capacities are available in Piano Black and Ocean Blue (we tested the latter here), though outside the UK Mi 9 SE is also available in Lavender Violet.

 It's worth discussing those 'outside the UK' options, since they are significantly cheaper than buying Mi 9 SE in the UK.
-Our review sample was supplied by GearBest, which is currently holding a Mid-Year Mega-Sale in which Mi 9 SE is discounted to just £212.80 for the 64GB model (in Piano Black; £240 in Ocean Blue) and £248 for 128GB.
-You can also find that elusive Lavender Violet option here, at £288.
-(GearBest can also ship to the US and Europe.)
+Our review sample was supplied by GearBest, where you can find the 64GB model for just £227.08, and 128GB model for £43.30.

-There are two things to watch for, however: first, you want a Global model, which will have Google Play services and an English keyboard and interface preinstalled; second, GearBest has warehouses all over the world, and if you are shipping to the UK from China rather than Europe you may incur import duty, which is calculated at 20% of whatever value is printed on the shipping paperwork.
+There are two things to watch for if you do buy from GearBest, however: first, you want a Global model, which will have Google Play services and an English keyboard and interface preinstalled; second, GearBest has warehouses all over the world, and if you are shipping to the UK from China rather than Europe you may incur import duty, which is calculated at 20% of whatever value is printed on the shipping paperwork.

 Mi 9 SE Build & Design